Skip to Content

 This rebate ends December 31, 2025.
 Once it’s gone, it’s gone.
 If your system is 10 years or older, it may be nearing the end of its lifespan — making this the perfect time to plan ahead.
 Even if your system is still running, acting now could mean thousands in savings you won’t have access to once the rebate expires.

-Call today to schedule a free, no-obligation estimate with Air Treatment Heating & Cooling and see if a new, energy-efficient system makes sense for your home.
+Contact us today to schedule a free, no-obligation estimate with Air Treatment Heating & Cooling and see if a new, energy-efficient system makes sense for your home.